Living outside year round, with no "clothes" on...

 When you clip a horse you are robbing it of it's mechanism for keeping warm.
 It can no longer raise the hairs to create insulation in the clipped areas, which mean that they will always remain colder than the rest of the unclipped body.
 If a rug is then also added the horse ends up with double insulation in some places and no insulation in others.
 It is therefore much kinder to leave the horse unclipped and unrugged.
 If your horse gets sweaty when ridden then it has the mechanisms in place to deal with it.
 Once the horse gets turned out it will raise it's hairs in varying directions to allow air to dry the sweat.

-Should I put a sweat rug on my horse?
+Should I put a sweat rug/cooler on my horse?

 A sweat rug flattens the hairs against the body which prevents the sweat from evaporating.
 If you put horse in a stable you are limiting the airflow so the horse will take even longer to dry.
 So it is best to leave nature to take care of it by simply turning the horse out in the field.
 You can give your horse a head start by always coming back to a walk for the last half mile home on a ride.
-This will allow the horse time to cool down and start to dry the sweat.
+This will allow the horse time to cool down and the sweat to begin to dry

-If your horse is really wet, then an alternative is to add a layer of straw beneath the sweat rug.
-This allows the hairs to elevate as well as more airflow and the heat from the horse's body will warm up the air and dry the coat quicker.
+If your horse is really wet, then an alternative is to add a layer of straw beneath the cooler.
+This allows the hairs to elevate as well as increases the airflow and the heat from the horse's body will warm up the air and dry the coat quicker.

 Return from Living outside year round to Natural Boarding page